dgraph-io/dgraph/wiki/content/design-concepts/index.md

 If the query was run via HTTP interface `/query`, this subgraph gets converted into JSON for replying back to the client.
-If the query was run via [gRPC](https://www.grpc.io/) interface using the language [clients]({{< relref "clients/index.md" >}}), the subgraph gets converted to [protocol buffer](https://developers.google.com/protocol-buffers/) format, and returned to client.
+If the query was run via [gRPC](https://www.grpc.io/) interface using the language [clients]({{< relref "clients/index.md" >}}), the subgraph gets converted to [protocol buffer](https://developers.google.com/protocol-buffers/) format and then returned to client.

 ### Network Calls
 Compared to RAM or SSD access, network calls are slow.